Issues of Access, Transparency and Efficiency

 • The Genealogy Program provides letters to individuals when a record is missing, claiming ongoing records reconciliation and auditing procedures – and yet can provide no data whatsoever on these auditing procedures or projects.

-• Visa Files and Registry Files, both subject to the proposed $340 total fee, became eligible for transfer to NARA in April 2019.
+• Visa Files and Registry Files, became eligible for transfer to NARA in April 2019.
 USCIS is not abiding by the records schedules it agreed to, and does not seem to work effectively with NARA to solve the issue.

 • A-Files of immigrants born more than 100 years ago should be at NARA, as per USCIS' 2009 records schedule.
-At least 56% of eligible A-files have not transferred to NARA, and will cost researchers between $240-340 to obtain.
+Records Not Revenue analysis suggests that at minimum, 55% of eligible A-files have not transferred.

 1 The transfer should include the operational means by which to effectively search the data it contains.
 The MiDAS System schedule N1-566-06-002, see item 1(b).
 After the initial transfer, the NARA copy was supposed to receive periodic updates.